Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-* Be patient and let it attack first.
-Stay on any of its sides so that he has to turn around to make you more prepared.
+Be patient and let it attack first.
+Stay on any of its sides to make it turn to your direction when it's ready to attack, then dodge that attack and go for its weak point.

-* Against the tiny spiders, charge your ▢ and do Soul Spin to make an even stronger one that'll attract much more spiders, dealing the most amount of damage.
+Against the tiny spiders, charge your ▢ and do Soul Spin to make an even stronger one that'll attract much more spiders, dealing the most amount of damage.

-* When it's enraged, the Spider will shoot 3 web projectiles.
-The exact behaviour is that it'll shoot 2 projectiles one after the other, then after a bit of a pause the tird projectile.
-It'll also get a bit quicker on its moves.
+At half health, the Mega Spider will shoot 3 web projectiles.
+Wait them out before taking action.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248715.png">